asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

         // this is the cornerstone of this algorithm, this is a min heap, which orders the nodes such that the ones with smallest cost
         // / weight are at the front of the queue, remember that the same node i.e. node.value can be added in this heap more than once,
         // but with different costs, since we might reach that node from multiple other nodes, but since we work with a min heap, these
-        // WeightNode would be ordered by cost, so we will always pull the smallest node by cost first.
+        // WeightNodes would be ordered by cost, so we will always pull the smallest node by cost first.
         PriorityQueue<WeightNode> heap = new PriorityQueue<>();

         // visited holds nodes by identifier, that is important, since the heap might contain the same 'node' multiple times with